Assistant Coach/Recruiting Coordinator

 |PHONE: (219) 464-6968||EMAIL: Justin.Rees@valpo.edu||Follow CoachRees|

-Valparaiso assistant coach and recruiting coordinator Justin Rees is back for his third season with the Crusaders and 18th in women’s college basketball.
+Valparaiso assistant coach and recruiting coordinator Justin Rees is back for his fourth season with the Crusaders and 19th in women’s college basketball in 2017-18.
 During his career, the veteran coach has coached and developed three All-Americans and 32 all-conference award winners.
 He specializes in instructing forwards, and has helped 13 post players earn individual accolades.

 Head coach Tracey Dorow added Rees to her staff in 2014 to help bring a fresh approach to the program’s recruiting efforts.
 Since that time, the Crusaders have brought in nine newcomers and have four more players signed for the 2017-18 season.
 Valpo’s 2016 and 2017 classes are widely considered among the best in the Horizon League, one of the strongest mid-major conferences in Division I.